 Further to stronger, thicker insulating layers involved when you convert conservatory to extension, you will also find that you will benefit from more noise reduction.

 When you convert conservatory to extension, your build can be more than one storey.
 This can help you benefit from not only an extension to the downstairs of your home but upstairs too.
 When you convert a conservatory to an extension, you could create an additional bedroom or another bathroom.
-For growing families, to convert conservatory to extension can be a cost effective, practical solution to getting a larger home than moving.
+For growing families, to convert conservatory with extension can be a cost effective, practical solution to getting a larger home than moving.

 Replacing conservatory with extension can provide you with more options with where you locate your extension or what size your extension needs to be.